squidfunk/mkdocs-material/docs/setup/setting-up-site-search.md

 `separator`{ #separator }

-:   :octicons-milestone-24: Default: _automatically set_ – The separator for
+:   :octicons-milestone-24: Default: _auto_ – The separator for
     indexing and query tokenization can be customized, making it possible to index parts of words separated by other characters than whitespace and `-`, e.g. by including `.`: